 Kang-Il Kim, Jun-Ho Kim, and Paul F. Lachiewicz.

 Response/Recommendation: The current evidence does not demonstrate notable differences in the clinical outcomes between different types of intermittent pneumatic compression devices (IPCD).
-However, devices with sensors and uniform compression may improve patient compliance.
+However, devices with patient monitoring sensors and sequential compression may improve patient compliance.

 Strength of Recommendation: Moderate.

 Rationale: There are numerous types of IPCD currently available1-3.
 These devices can be categorized into anatomical locations of application, such as thigh-calf compression, calf compression only, and foot compression.
 In addition, these devices can be subdivided into providing sequential or uniform pressure, gradual or rapid inflation, and portable (outpatient) or stationary (in-hospital) devices2,3.
 The assessment of efficacy for IPCD is complicated by the inclusion of various types and doses of anticoagulant and antithrombotic medications in the published studies.
 The outcomes evaluated included: venous thromboembolism (VTE), (deep venous thrombosis [DVT], and pulmonary embolism [PE]), adverse events, such as postoperative bleeding and swelling, ease of application and use, and patient compliance with the device2-8.